pycom/pycom-micropython-sigfox/docs/library/network.rst

     .. class:: WIZNET5K(spi, pin_cs, pin_rst)

-       Create a WIZNET5K driver object, initialise the WIZnet5x00 module using the given SPI bus and pins, and return the WIZNET5K object.
+       Create a WIZNET5K driver object, initialize the WIZnet5x00 module using the given SPI bus and pins, and return the WIZNET5K object.

        Arguments are: